adilumer/file-upload-sqlite-example/README.md

-# file-upload-sqlite-example
+# File Upload & SQLite

-This is a sample project for uploading files and storing the info in an sqlite database.
+This is a sample project for uploading files and storing the info in an SQLite database, developed during a training session.